Expert Patients Programme

 The Expert Patients Programme is offering a toolkit for clients to use at home with a weekly conference call to support clients with the course.

 Please visit the Expert Patients Programme page for more information.

 The health visiting service is operating on a reduced basis.

+The immunisation team has put together some frequently asked questions here for anyone concerned at the current time.
 For more information please visit the Kent Community Health NHS website.

 Infant feeding services

 - visit the We are Beside You website

 - follow Beside You on Facebook

 - to contact a health visitor through the district duty line.

 For those mothers or babies with complex feeding needs, the specialist service will continue to operate and referrals should be made via the Kent Community Health NHS website.